First doses of mpox vaccines arrive at the heart of Africa's outbreak. What took so long?

 It’s tricky to figure out exactly where to lay the blame because there are so many factors at play from logistical challenges to scientific questions and financial considerations.
 But some say the biggest first hurdle has been bureaucratic.

-Up until June 27, the DRC’s regulatory body had not authorized mpox vaccines for use.
-And even after that was done, donations from the U.S. have been held up waiting for the Congolese government to finalize pre-shipment requirements – including proper storage and handling of the vaccines once they arrive.
+Up until June 27, Congo's regulatory body had not authorized mpox vaccines for use.
+And even after that was done, donations from the U.S. have been held up waiting for the Congolese government to finalize preshipment requirements, including proper storage and handling of the vaccines once they arrive.

 WHO, for its part, says it is now reviewing the vaccines but, until very recently, didn’t have complete enough information to make an official decision.
-Now that the drug companies have submitted all the data and information “we're working to review those applications as fast as possible,” says Ghebreyesus.
+Now that the drug companies have submitted all the data and information, “we're working to review those applications as fast as possible,” says Tedros.

 Plenty of unknowns